tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/03-variables-02/README.md

 # More Practice with Variables and Logic Check

-You will be getting more practice declaring, manipulating variables and if else statement in this exercise.
+You will be getting more practice declaring, manipulating variables and using if else statements in this exercise.

 ## Instructions

 Perform the following:

-1. Character One
+1. Create Character One

-    1. Make a variable called character_one_name and have it equal a string of Mr. Farley;
+    1. Make a variable called `c1_name` and have it equal a string of "Mr. Farley".

-    2. Assign a new value, Ms. Farley, to the variable character_one_name.

-2. Now give character one a age

-    1. Make a variable called character_two_age and have it equal to a integer of 5 ;
+    2. Make a variable called `c1_age` and have it equal to an integer of 65.

-    2. Assign a new value, 6, to the varibale character_two_age.

-    3. Make a variable called character_one_salary and have it equal to 100000.00 ;
+    3. Make a variable called `c1_salary` and have it equal to 100000.00.

-    4. Make a variable called character_one_profession and have it equal to "Web Developer"
+    4. Make a variable called `c1_profession` and have it equal to "Web Developer".

-    5. Make a variable called character_one_species and have it equal to "cat"
+    5. Make a variable called `c1_species` and have it equal to "cat".

-    6. Make a variable called character_one_location and have it equal to "San Francisco CA"
+    6. Make a variable called `c1_location` and have it equal to "San Francisco CA".

-    7. Make a variable called character_one_rent and have it equal to "2000.00"
+    7. Make a variable called `c1_monthly_rent` and have it equal to 2000.

-    8. Make a variable called character_one_expenses and have it equal to "1500.00"
+    8. Make a variable called `c1_monthly_expenses` and have it equal to 1500.

-    9. Make a variable called character_one_yearly_rent and have it equal to character_one_yearly_rent + 12
+    9. Make a variable called `c1_yearly_rent` and have it equal to `character_one_rent` * 12.

-    10. Make a variable called character_one_yealy_expenses and have it equal to 1500.00 * 12
+    10. Make a variable called `c1_yearly_expenses` and have it equal to 1500.00 * 12

-    11. Make a variable called character_one_savings and have it equal to character_one_yearly_rent + character_one_yealy_expenses
+    11. Make a variable called `c1_savings` and have it equal to `c1_salary` - (`c1_yearly_rent` + `c1_yearly_expenses`)

-3. Character Two
+2. Create Character Two

-    1. Make a variable of charcter_two_name equal to a string of "Mr. Snuggles"
+    1. Make a variable called `c2_name` and have it equal a string of "Mr. Snuggles".

     2. Make a variable of character_two_age equal to a age of 3